Colon Cancer

 Colon Cancer: Risk Factors, Symptoms, Diagnosis and Treatment

-Blood In The Rectum
+Blood in the Rectum

 Rectal bleeding can be seen by red blood flowing from the rectum.
 Patients on toilet paper most often notice the blood after a bowel movement.
 The intensity of the bleeding can range from mild to severe.
 Haematochezia is the medical term for the appearance of blood in the stool.
 Blood during a bowel movement is a warning sign that it is advisable to get checked, as it can indicate serious diseases such as rectal cancer.
 However, blood in the stool may be present in microscopic amounts that are unnoticeable to patients.
 In such situations, fecal occult blood tests are essential.